filipecabaco/my_blog/posts/2022-07-30_atom_feeding_and_xmerl.md

 # Atom feeding and xmerl

-Any good blog needs to support some sort of feed support so we will build our own using a neat moodule from Erlang called xmerl.
+Any good blog needs to support some sort of feed standard so we will build our own using a neat moodule from Erlang called xmerl.
 We will learn a bit about Erlang interoperability and also see how we can create XML content without adding extra dependencies to our code.

 ## Atoms for XML